-This final activity will bring together all that you have learned in this book.
+This final activity will bring together all that you have learned throughout the materials here.
 Think of it as a culminating activity.
 A digital accessibility policy should be written as a guide that management and staff can use to understand what they need to be doing to meet the organization's accessibility requirements.